karma-blip/Miscellaneous/README.md

-# Miscellaneous
+# index.html
-This is a repository with a document highlighting some key points on fire safety and sageguarding.
+This covers my experience in AkiraChix on various aspects like creative thinking,perseverance and problem solving.